someengineering/resoto.com/docs/how-to/explore/find-any-resource.md

 ## Introduction

-Resoto maintains an asset inventory of your infrastructure metadata.
-It is equipped with a full-text search index that can be leveraged to find any resource, no matter which cloud provider, account, region or service the resource belongs to.
+Resoto builds a cloud asset inventory by collecting metadata from your infrastructure.
+It is equipped with a full-text search index to discover, monitor, and analyze from a single place - no matter which cloud provider, account, region or service the resource belongs to.

-Examples where this approach might be helpful:
+Here are three examples where full-text search is helpful:

 - Finding resources with a certain name or tag or label
 - Lookup resources by a provider specific ID